TeskaLabs/asab/docs/getting-started/containers.md

-# Containerisation
+# Containerization

 ASAB is designed for deployment into containers such as LXC/LXD or Docker.
-It allows to build e.g. microservices that provides REST interface or consume MQ messages while being deployed into a container for a sake of the infrastructure flexibility.
+It allows you to build microservices ** that provides REST interface or consume MQ messages while being deployed into a container for the sake of the infrastructure flexibility.

 ## Running ASAB in a LXC/LXD container